 The Tse’Khene is a southwesterly extension of the Athapascan-speaking people of northern Canada.
 We were a nomadic hunting people who controlled the basins of the Parsnip and Finley Rivers and the valley of the Peace River in British Columbia.
 Living on the edge of the Rocky Mountains, we are the “People of the Rocks.”
 The language of the Tse’Khene belongs to the Beaver-Sarcee-Tse’Khene branch of Athapaskan.

-The McLeod Lake Tse’khene was first encountered by Alexander Mackenzie on his journey to the Pacific Ocean in 1797.
+The McLeod Lake Tse’Khene were first encountered by Alexander Mackenzie on his journey to the Pacific Ocean in 1797.
 In 1805, the Northwest Company erected British Columbia’s first fur trading post at the mouth of the Pack River on McLeod Lake.

 - To the south, the height of land separating the Arctic and Pacific watersheds near Summit Lake;

 - To the east, following that height of land to the border of British Columbia and Alberta;

 - To the north, following the border to the Peace River, west, following the southern bank of the Peace River to Williston Lake, south, following the western bank of Williston Lake to the western bank of Manson Arm, south, along the west bank of Manson Arm, southwest and west, along the height of land between Manson River and Eklund Creek and Jackfish Creek, southwest; and,